CryptoABS/cryptoabs-token/CRYPTO_ABS.md

-# Bonds Contract
+# CryptoABS Contract

 ## Abstract

-The following describes crypto abs functions has been implement.
+The following describes CryptoABS functions has been implement.

 ## Specification